BAATN Complaints Support NetworkWednesday 30th March 2022 6pm - 7:30pm

-A free workshop led by Dr Phil Cox to explore the possibility of developing a support network around complaints.
+A free workshop led by Dr Phil Cox developing a support network around complaints.

 BAATN has seen an increasing number of complaints, which have led to inadequate and harmful resolutions, made either towards therapeutic staff and students-of-colour about their conduct or from staff and students-of-colour towards their places of work and study.